sarahkor/doar-mail/README.md

  -  It was developed for the "Advanced Programming Systems" course at Bar-Ilan University.
 - It extends Assignment 2 by transforming the C++ blacklist server into a socket-connected service,
 - integrated into a RESTful Node.js API that simulates Mail-system-like functionality.
+- the code of exercise 3 is in branch ex-3
+- the code of exercise 2 is in branch ex-2
+- the code of exercise 1 is in branch ex-1

 ---